-This was a large and long term study comparing ovarian cancer rates in nearly 20,000 women who received IVF with about 6,000 infertile women who had not.
-Sixty-one women in the IVF group had ovarian tumors.
+This was a large and long term study comparing ovarian cancer rates in nearly 20,000 women* who received IVF with about 6,000 infertile women* who had not.
+Sixty-one women* in the IVF group had ovarian tumors.
 31 of these were considered “borderline ovarian cancer” and 30 were invasive cancer.
 Those who had IVF had about double the likelihood of being diagnosed with ovarian cancer compared to those who did not over the course of the 15-year study, which was published in the Journal of Human Reproduction.

 - Secondly, less than one woman in 100 (0.45 percent of women) will get ovarian cancer by the time they reach the age of 55.
 If the results of this study are true, this risk increases to 0.71 percent for women who have IVF treatment.
 This is a very small risk increase.
 To help put this into perspective, the risk of heart disease is 1 in 5, the risk of being injured in a motor vehicle accident is 1 in 100, and the risk of breast cancer is 1 in 9.
 The increased risk of a borderline ovarian tumor is 7 in 1,000.

 - Thirdly, there was no additional risk of ovarian cancer for women who had repeated courses of IVF treatment compared with women who had just one treatment.
 This might indicate that hormonal stimulation drugs are not what are causing an increase in borderline tumors.
 Some other factors could have accounted for the difference — especially since the risk didn’t continue to rise in those who had higher hormone doses.
 Also, women who had been treated with fertility drugs before going on to have IVF treatment did not have a higher risk of a tumor than those who had not.